September 12, 2023

 Once the slushie has been taken from the freezer, it will melt.
 Uncontaminated, melted slushies can be refrozen in a flat, shallow dish for rescooping.

-These easy berry wine slushies only need three ingredients and a blender.
+This easy berry red wine slushie only needs three ingredients and a blender.
 Pick your favorite wine and get mixing.
 The berry and ginger ale combination is not super sweet but brings out the amazing wine flavor in this cocktail.

 Frequently Asked Questions

 This sweet drink is easy to make ahead of time.
 Store in the freezer until it’s time to serve.
-Thaw for 5 to 10 minutes on the counter, and using an ice cream scoop, scoop into your wine glass.
+Thaw for five to ten minutes on the counter, and using an ice cream scoop, scoop into your wine glass.

 You can tailor this wine slushie recipe to your personal preferences in wine tastes.
 Try to pick a wine that’s on the sweeter side.